Danjoe4/danb.ro/_source/CONTENT.md

 lets you search any show for dialogue.
 I used <https://opensubtitles.org> for the dataset.
 Ideally I could make it into a vector search across *all* subtitles for every movie/show but that would require some serious hardware costing north of $10,000.
 If I aggressively clean my dataset and do some clever optimizations I could maybe do it on sane hardware.

 # on the utility of personal websites
 The internet is firmly in the era of platforms.
 Frankly, everything on this page could be replicated in my LinkedIn in a more universal, searchable format.
-The "omg you have a website" 2005 era has passed; it's accessible to not a technical feat anymore.

-This site gets synced every hour from my notes app with an n8n workflow.
+The "omg you have a website" 2005 era has passed; it's accessible to anyone - not a technical feat.
+The reason I made this site was as an exercise in just how convenient I could make the publishing process.
+It gets synced every hour from my notes app with an n8n workflow, which actually more convenient than updating LinkedIn.
+Also, I needed to show off my 4 letter domain name.

-# Link dumps and a old projects
+# Link dumps and old projects
 ## CartoonFlux
 <cartoonflux.com>
 A full on saas MVP with payments, accounts, everything.
 Ultimately it flopped.
 It's simply outclassed by civitai.
 Still was good way to get my feet wet with AI image gen. I did NOT enjoy the training process.
 Technically boring and very hit/miss.